cristian980829/React-RickAndMortyApp/README.md

-# Rick and morty app
+# Rick And Morty App

 This is a practice project